sitecoremaster/Sitecore-Diagnostics-Tool/README.md

 # Sitecore Diagnostics Toolset

-Sitecore Diagnostics Toolset is both an application and a framework designed to be useful for the following scenarios:
+Sitecore Diagnostics Toolset is both an application designed to be useful for the following scenarios:
 - Validating implementation progress during development
 - Pre-production testing
 - Checking health of production servers